browserengineering/book/book/invalidation.md

         # ...
 ```

-This style field is computed in the `style` method, which builds the
+The `style` field is computed in the `style` method, which computes a
-map of style properties through multiple phases.
+new `style` dictionary over multiple phases.
 Let's build that new
-dictionary in a local variable, and `set` it once complete:
+dictionary in a local variable, and `set` it at the end:

 ``` {.python expected=False}
 def style(node, rules, frame):